Tbrennan6/IcelandicNow/blog/2025-10-2_sá-explained.md

 Example 6: Munurinn er sá að... - (The difference is...)\
 Example 7: Veruleikinn er sá að... - (The reality is...)\
 Example 8: Árangurinn er sá að... - (The  result  is...)\
 Example 9: Afleiðingin er sú að...
-(The consequent is...)\
+(The consequence is...)\
 Example 10: Lausnin er sú að...
 (The solution is)

 To help understnad the translation, the phrase *such that* can be inserted at the end of the translations.
 This can help to mentally justify why the *sa* is needed in the structure.